bsrnr24/python/README.md

 I used pyautogui, webbrowser and time modules in my homework.
 With the Webbrowser module, I enabled it to open the website using the browser installed on the computer.
 I took a screenshot from the page I opened with the pyautogui module.
 With the Time module, I determined after how many seconds the page will be closed.

 #HOMEWORK-2#
+I used tkinter and selenium modules in my homework.
+I used the Selenium module with the help of webdriver.
+I tried to open the account on Instagram according to the username with Webdriver.
+Thanks to Selenium, I got the follower count data of the account.
+Then I created the tkinter page.
+On this page I created, I printed the follower count data I received.

 #HOMEWORK-3#